Graig Nettles: Career

 In the fall of 1982, George Steinbrenner, the Yankees owner, stated that Nettles "is in the twilight of his career, and if he never plays another game for me, he has earned more than what I have paid him."
-This comment insulted Nettles, and led to his increased dissatisfaction with the Yankees.
-The Yankees acquired Toby Harrah in February 1984, intending to platoon him with Nettles at third base.
-Dissatisfied with the platoon, Nettles reported to spring training at the deadline for his arrival.
+This comment insulted Nettles and led to his growing dissatisfaction with the Yankees.
+The dissatisfaction continued when the Yankees acquired Toby Harrah in February 1984, intending to platoon him with Nettles at third base.
+In response, Nettles arrived at the Yankees' spring training camp in Florida at the very deadline for players to report.
 On March 30, 1984, the Yankees traded Nettles to the San Diego Padres for Dennis Rasmussen and a PTBNL.
 Nettles had wanted to play closer to his San Diego home, and his approval of the trade was required given his years of service.

-Nettles famously characterized his career with the Yankees when he said that "[w]hen I was a little boy, I wanted to be a baseball player and join the circus.
+Nettles famously described his career with the Yankees by stating, "[w]hen I was a little boy, I wanted to be a baseball player and join the circus.
 With the Yankees I have accomplished both."

 Nettles was involved in the infamous 1984 "San Diego Padres–Atlanta Braves Beanball Game", while playing for the Padres during a Braves home game on August 12, 1984.
-Nettles charged the mound, and attempted to tackle Braves relief pitcher Donnie Moore, after Moore intentionally beaned Nettles.
-Nettles missed and then was thrown to the ground by Braves first baseman (and former longtime Yankee teammate) Chris Chambliss.
-In 1985, after teammate Eric Show surrendered Pete Rose's record-breaking 4,192nd hit, Nettles was known for saying, "The Birch Society is going to expel Eric for making a Red famous," in reference to Show's association with the anti-Communist group, the John Birch Society.
+Nettles charged the mound and attempted to tackle Braves relief pitcher Donnie Moore after Moore intentionally beaned Nettles.
+Nettles missed and then was thrown to the ground by Braves first baseman (and former longtime Yankee teammate) Chris Chambliss who then sat on him.
+In 1985, after teammate Eric Show surrendered Pete Rose's record-breaking 4,192nd hit, Nettles declared, "The Birch Society is going to expel Eric for making a Red famous," in reference to Show's association with the John Birch Society, a notorious anti-Communist organization.

 The Padres declined to offer Nettles a contract after the 1986 season, making him a free agent.
 He signed with the Braves for the 1987 season as a non-roster player, making the Braves' 24-man Opening Day roster.
 Nettles re-signed with the Braves for the 1988 season.
-The Montreal Expos purchased Nettles on March 24, 1988.
+The Montreal Expos purchased Nettles' contract on March 24, 1988.

 In his 22-season career, Nettles hit .248 with 390 home runs and 1,314 RBI in 2,700 games.
 He had a career fielding percentage of .964, exceptional for the hot corner (third base).
 After retiring at age 43, Nettles coached for the Yankees (1991) and Padres (1995).

+Nettles first became eligible for the National Baseball Hall of Fame on the 1994 ballot, where he gained 8.3% of the vote.
+He fell to 6.1% in 1995, rose back up to 7.9% in 1996, but then fell to 4.7% in 1997 and was removed from the ballot, although it is possible he could be elected through the Veterans Committee.
+His 67.9 wins above replacement according to Baseball-Reference is the highest of all third basemen not in the Hall of Fame.